Test Code COGTF T-Cell Acute Lymphoblastic Leukemia/Lymphoma (ALL), Children's Oncology Group Enrollment Testing, FISH, Varies

 Approximately 85% of pediatric cases of ALL are B-cell lineage (B-ALL) and 15% are T-cell lineage (T-ALL).
 T-ALL is more common in adolescents than younger children and accounts for 25% of adult ALL.
 When occurring as a primary lymphoblastic lymphoma (LBL), approximately 90% are T-cell lineage versus only 10% B-cell lineage.
 T-LBL often present as a mediastinal mass in younger patients with or without concurrent bone marrow involvement.

-Specific genetic abnormalities are identified in the majority of cases of T-ALL, although many of the classic abnormalities are "cryptic" by conventional chromosome studies and must be identified by fluorescence in situ hybridization (FISH) studies.
-Each of the genetic subgroups are important to detect and can be critical prognostic markers.
+An abnormal karyotype is found in 50% to 70% of T-ALL cases, although many of the classic abnormalities are "cryptic" by conventional chromosome studies and must be identified by fluorescence in situ hybridization studies (FISH) and are associated with various prognoses.
 One predictive marker, amplification of the ABL1 gene region, has been identified in 5% of T-ALL, and these patients may be responsive to targeted tyrosine kinase inhibitors.

 Table.
-Common Chromosome Abnormalities in T-cell Acute Lymphoblastic Leukemia
+Common Chromosome Abnormalities in T-cell Acute Lymphoblastic Leukemia/Lymphoma

 Cytogenetic change |